Sanjeev-Sapre/APEX-Notes/Wallet-Setup.md

 Create a folder wallet to hold the certificate under the ORACLE_HOME directory.

+if you have done default installation of 18XE on windows then probably the ORACLE_HOME environment variable may not be set.
+So before creating wallet you need to set ORACLE_HOME environment variable.
+1. Check if ORACLE_HOME is set by this command  -  echo %ORACLE_HOME%
-Tip for windows - on windows to find the oracle home , find the parent folder of bin folder, the bin folder is where sqlplus.exe resides.
+2. First, find out the oracle home folder - On windows the parent folder of bin folder is your oracle home.
+The bin folder is where sqlplus.exe resides.
+3. Add this as environment variable.
 ```
 cd $ORACLE_HOME
 mkdir wallet